-Kotlin, as a language, provides only minimal low-level APIs in its standard library to enable various other libraries to utilize coroutines.
+Kotlin provides only minimal low-level APIs in its standard library to enable other libraries to utilize coroutines.
 Unlike many other languages with similar capabilities,

 await are not keywords in Kotlin and are not even part of its standard library.
 Moreover, Kotlin's concept of suspending function provides a safer and less error-prone abstraction for asynchronous operations than futures and promises.